ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 This can be deactivated using the new command-line switch `-no-resource-checking`, which is a convenience for the Inform test suite.

+## Migration

+We basically want all users to make use of directory extensions rather than single-file ones from here on, and we are only still supporting single-file extensions for backwards compatibility.
+To that end:

+(a) The Public Library will download directory-format extensions.

+(b) The `inbuild` build manager has a new option, |-modernise|, to convert a single-file extension losslessly into a directory-format one.
+(The reverse is not possible and we do not provide a converter back the other way.)

+So, then, `inbuild -modernise E`, where E is an extension filename for an old-school extension in a single file, now makes a directory-based version of it.
+This is placed in the same directory as E (an error is thrown if it already exists there) and, for the moment, the original E is not deleted or moved.
+So:

+	$ inbuild -modernise stuff/Napkins.i7x
+	Napkins by Tay Bullware: migrated to directory 'Napkins-v7.i7xd'
+	$ ls stuff
+	Napkins.i7x     Napkins-v7.i7xd

+`Napkins-v7.i7xd` contains a JSON metadata file with the correct contents; a `Source` subdirectory, with the source code written to `Source/Napkins.i7x`;
+and, if the original provided any documentation, a `Documentation` subdirectory.
+Within that:
+* Any examples are separated out into individual files, in a Documentation/Examples directory;
+* Examples are filenamed corresponding to the original title, with punctuation and whitespace removed, and with camel-casing applied, so that the filename will make a good intest test case name;
+* Examples use the new header format (see below).
+* Indentation in the documentation is converted to use tabs rather than runs of four spaces, and the old-style paste marker is converted to the new one.

 ## Example

 Here is an example of what a directory might look like, for version 1.3 of